 Pod Leaders provide guidance and support to students outside of the lab or research group.
 They play an essential part in helping students thrive throughout the summer by providing academic support, helping students navigate MIT and their research experience, and building community through weekly meetings and events.

-In collaboration with the Office of Graduate Education (OGE) staff, Pod Leaders work in pairs to ensure that students have a successful and productive experience at MIT.
+In collaboration with the Office of Graduate Education (OGE) staff, Pod Leaders work to ensure that students have a successful and productive experience at MIT.

 The primary responsibilities for Pod Leaders include:

-- Externally monitor students’ progress and overall experience in their research group; help identify and remedy issues that may arise; and act as a liaison between the MSRP Assistant Director and MIT Research Supervisors
+- Externally monitor students’ progress and overall experience in their research group; help identify and remedy issues that may arise; and act as a liaison between the MSRP Assistant Director and Research Supervisors (graduate student and post-doc mentors)

 - Attend weekly program activities